Dutch prosecutors demand life sentences in MH17 downing

 Dutch prosecutors have demanded life sentences against four suspects in the downing of Malaysia Airlines flight MH17 over eastern Ukraine in 2014

-SCHIPHOL, Netherlands -- Dutch prosecutors on Wednesday demanded life sentences for four suspects in the downing of Malaysia Airlines flight MH17 over eastern Ukraine in 2014.
+SCHIPHOL, Netherlands -- Dutch prosecutors on Wednesday demanded life sentences for four suspects in the downing of Malaysia Airlines flight MH17 over eastern Ukraine in 2014, saying they caused “deep and irreversible suffering” to relatives of the 298 people killed.

 Prosecutors said the four recklessly used a Russian missile to bring down the passenger jet, killing all 298 passengers and crew.

-Public prosecutor Manon Ridderbeks made the sentence demand at the end of a three-day presentation of evidence.
+Public prosecutor Manon Ridderbeks made the sentence demand on the third day of a presentation of evidence supporting the indictment.
 The suspects are being tried in absentia.

 “The downing of MH17 with a Buk missile brutally ended the lives of all 298 people on board.
 Incredibly deep and irreversible suffering has been caused to the next of kin,” Ridderbeks told the court.